 How to Get Admitted to the M.A.
 Program:

 The primary criteria for admission to the Religious Studies department are the same as those for University graduate admission.
-In addition, the applicant must have a Bachelor’s degree in Religious Studies, or in a related Humanities or Social Sciences department and have achieved a 3.0 GPA in the last 60 semester units attempted.
-Three letters of recommendation also need to be submitted to the department, two of which should be from the instructors in the undergraduate major.
-Applicants must submit a set of complete and official transcripts from all colleges and universities attended to the Office of Enrollment Services.
-Applicants do not, however, need to send transcripts directly to the Religious Studies department.
+The applicant must have a Bachelor’s degree, ideally in Religious Studies, or in a related Humanities or Social Sciences department and have achieved at least a 2.5 GPA in the last 60 semester units attempted.
+Three letters of recommendation also need to be submitted online, two of which should be from the instructors in the undergraduate major.
+Applicants must submit online a set of complete and official transcripts from all colleges and universities attended to the Office of Enrollment Services.
+You must also submit a writing sample and a statement of purpose through CalState Apply online.

-Persons without the equivalent of a B.A. in Religious Studies may be admitted upon the condition of making up the lacking units through additional coursework, or they may do a certificate in Religious Studies first before applying to the M.A..
+Persons without basic Religious Studies courses may be admitted upon the condition of making up the 6 units units through additional coursework, or they may do a certificate in Religious Studies first before applying to the M.A..